Top 10 Things To Do In The Cook Islands

 10. Explore The Caves Of Atiu

 Atiu is slightly more challenging to get to, further adding to this island’s authentic feel.
-Aside from the laid-back island vibe, it’s nature that draws visitors to Atiu.
+Apart from the laid-back island vibe, it is pristine nature that draws visitors to Atiu.
 One of the best islands in the South Pacific for birdwatching, it is Atiu’s limestone caves that are by far the island’s top celebrities.

 Atiu cave cook islands by Biberl